Skatteetaten/vagrant-hashistack/README.md

 The section also provides information about steps for overriding the default system configuration.

 ## Configuration
-The vagrant-box is set up with a lot of default configuration (see subsection [Default Configuration](#default-configuration)), and users may want to customize the vagrant-box services configuration to fit their need.
+The vagrant-box is set up with a default configuration (see subsection [Default Configuration](#default-configuration)), but users may want to customize the vagrant-box services configuration to fit their needs.

 Say you want to do some tweaks and use Consul Enterprise, an open-source Nomad and Vault Enterprise.
 Then you would need to override the following variables:
 - Consul Enterprise: